 Pediatric Dentistry in Wilmington, DE

-As a father of four and a dentist who has treated thousands of children in his family-friendly practice, Dr. Gladnick encourages you to bring your children for their first dental visit as soon as possible.
+As fathers who have treated thousands of children in their family-friendly practice, Dr. Justison and Dr. Gladnick always encourage you to bring your children for their first dental visit as soon as possible.
 It is beneficial for the first dental visit to occur within six months after the first tooth eruption.

 Starting early is the key to preventing cavities and maintaining a lifetime of good dental health.
 Your child will be treated to a new toothbrush and a ride in our chair (with you, of course!).
 We like to make the first visit an exceptionally positive experience.
 You will be pleased to meet our friendly, nurturing staff and a warm environment.